 If you find it hard to laugh at yourself, try putting on a funny film.
 Not only does it take your focus away from yourself and your misery, but it reboots those endorphins in your brain again.
 Funny pictures can also help, like those found on this website.
 Thank god for LOLCats.

-3. Have intimate time, alone
+3. Have an intimate time, alone

 I realize how intimidating that sounds.
 Don’t worry, I’m not suggesting you have a downstairs rendezvous or anything (although that could help).